heidthecamp/desk_duck/README.md

 ## Instructions:
 Clone or Download the repo
-Install dependencies using req.txt and mac_req.txt
+Install dependencies using req.txt or mac_req.txt
-Run Main.py
+Run `/app/python main.py`
 Look at your camera and ask a question
 Say stop or shutup to stop the app from listening and answering (future iteration)